 - Property lease for the Company's head office at level 4, 220 St Georges Terrace, Perth.
 Lease term of 36 months commencing 1 February 2022 and expiring on 31 January 2025. - Property lease for the workshop and storage premises in Carlisle, Western Australia.
-Lease term of 36 months commencing 1 July 2021 and expiring on 30 June 2024

-- Finance leases for three leases over Toyota Hilux motor vehicles, and a photocopier lease.
-The lease for the motor vehicles are for periods of 36 months completing in October 2024, January 2025 and March 2025 respectively. - Lease of a photocopier for a period of 36 months expiring in October 2024.
+Lease term of 36 months commencing 1 July 2021 and expiring on 30 June 2024 - Finance leases for four leases over three Toyota Hilux motor vehicles and an Isuzu truck.
+The lease for the motor vehicles are for periods of 36 months completing in October 2024, January 2025, March 2025 and November 2025 respectively. - Lease of a photocopier for a period of 36 months expiring in October 2024.
 The commitments are based on the fixed monthly lease payments.